-The sustainability governance structure serves as the comprehensive supporting pillar to implement the sustainability strategies and initiatives.
-The objective of the sustainability governance is to help the Group implement sustainability strategy across the business and operation, manage goal-setting and reporting processes, strengthen relations with external stakeholders, and ensure overall accountability.
+The sustainability governance structure serves as the comprehensive supporting pillar to implement sustainability strategies and initiatives.
+The objective the sustainability governance is to help the Group implement a sustainability strategy across the business and operation, manage goal-setting and reporting processes, strengthen relations with external stakeholders, and ensure overall accountability.

 The Board holds the ultimate responsibility for overseeing and implementing the sustainable strategy across the Group.
-The Board is supported by key management and will set up a Sustainability Committee with the objective to strengthen the Group's sustainability strategy in future.
-Presently, the managing director supported by key management is tasked to implement, monitor and record the sustainability-related initiatives to achieve the Group sustainability objective.
+The Board is supported by key management and has set up a working group supported by various departments to strengthen the Group's sustainability strategy in future.
+Presently, the managing director supported by key management is tasked to implement, monitor and record the sustainability-related initiatives to achieve the Group's sustainability objective.
+The managing director and the key management are also assisted by the key executive for various departments.